NagulapallyAkhilReddy/Akhil-s-Ecommerce/README.md

 ---

-## ⚠️ Private Notice
+## 📌 Note

-This repository is private.
+This project is part of my frontend development learning and portfolio showcase.
-If you need access for hiring or review purposes, please contact me directly.
+I welcome any review or feedback from recruiters, developers, or collaborators.

 ---